slotThe/slotThe.github.io/site.md

 # Syntax highlighting

-Syntax highlighting it not provided by [Skylighting](https://hackage.haskell.org/package/skylighting), as pandoc would normally do, but rather by
+Syntax highlighting is not provided by [Skylighting](https://hackage.haskell.org/package/skylighting), as pandoc would normally do, but rather by